Overview

 substantial value erosion and investment loss.
 AI can yield anomalous and incorrect results because

-develop rapidly, and it is impossible to predict future risks that may arise from such developments.
+rapidly, and it is impossible to predict future risks that may arise from such developments.
+For

-For example, national and international regulations may develop in an attempt to monitor or limit
+example, national and international regulations may develop in an attempt to monitor or limit the use

-the use of AI, which could hamper its usefulness, slow its rate of uptake, and reduce investment
+of AI, which could hamper its usefulness, slow its rate of uptake, and reduce investment returns for

-returns for companies in the AI industry or that seek to use AI in operating their businesses.
-The
+companies in the AI industry or that seek to use AI in operating their businesses.
+The full scope and

-full scope and complexity of how AI will affect U.S. and global markets and industries is not yet
+complexity of how AI will affect U.S. and global markets and industries is not yet known and could

 Item 9: Disciplinary Information